mebrahten25/requirement-analysis/README.md

 - **Requirement Validation**
   Reviewing requirements with stakeholders and project teams to ensure accuracy, completeness, and alignment with business objectives before moving to design.

 ---

+## Types of Requirements
+In software development, requirements are broadly categorized into **Functional Requirements** and **Non-functional Requirements**.
+Below is a distinction using a **Booking Management Project** as a case study.

+### Functional Requirements
+Functional requirements describe **what the system should do**.
+They define specific behaviors, tasks, or functions of the system.

+**Examples for the Booking Management Project:**
+- The system shall allow users to create a new booking for hotels, flights, or rental services.
+- The system shall provide users with the ability to view, update, or cancel an existing booking.
+- The system shall send email or SMS confirmations after a booking is successfully completed.
+- The system shall allow administrators to generate booking reports.
+- The system shall integrate with a payment gateway to process online payments.

+---

+### Non-functional Requirements
+Non-functional requirements describe **how the system should perform**.
+They define quality attributes, constraints, and overall characteristics of the system.

+**Examples for the Booking Management Project:**
+- The system shall handle at least 5,000 concurrent users without performance degradation.
+- The booking confirmation emails shall be delivered to users within 60 seconds.
+- The system shall be available 99.9% of the time (high availability).
+- The system shall ensure all sensitive user data is encrypted using industry-standard security protocols.
+- The system shall have a response time of less than 2 seconds for search queries.

+---